The first day of kindergarten is probably, up until this point, the biggest milestone your child has reached.

 Preparing your preschooler as much in advance as possible can help them adjust to this transition better.

-Begin talking about school and what to expect early so your kiddo can begin anticipating this day.
-Only use positive language when you’re talking about school, as you get your child ready for kindergarten you want them to know that it will be a fun, positive experience.
+Begin talking about starting school and what to expect early so your child can begin anticipating this day.
+Only use positive language when you’re talking about school.
+As you’re preparing your child, you want them to know that it will be a fun, positive experience.